IamNumanHafeez/Raspberry-Pi-Rod-Tracker-Web-Based-Hardware-Control-and-Object-Detection/README.md

 Web-Based GUI: We'll design a user-friendly web page interface as the primary control panel.
 It enables users to manipulate the Raspberry Pi's GPIO pins effortlessly.

 Live Video Streaming: The webpage interface will also provide a live video stream from the Pi camera.
-This stream will display the movement of objects, detecting their colour and position.
+This stream will display the movement of objects, detecting their color and position.

 Stepper Motor Integration: An essential element of the setup, the stepper motor can be conveniently activated or deactivated through buttons on the webpage.
-# Project content
+# Project Content

 This repository contains the base folders to conduct each task, as follows: